Best Sponges of 2020

 Analysis and Test Results

-For most modern-day households, these products are the workhorse of multi-purpose cleaning.
-From wiping up messes to the chore of daily dishes to cleaning showers, we all find ourselves reaching for one of these competitors whenever we need to scrub, soak up, or wipe down.
-To determine the best kitchen and household model, we first identified six key characteristics that make these products most useful: absorption (including soap retention), durability, scrubbing strength, versatility, and odor & grime build-up.
+For most modern households, these products are the workhorse of multi-purpose cleaning.
+From wiping up messes to the chore of daily dishes and on to scrubbing showers, we all find ourselves reaching for one of these squishy tools whenever we need to scrub, soak up, or wipe down.
+To determine the best kitchen and household model, we first identified six key characteristics that make sponges so useful: absorption (including soap retention), durability, scrubbing strength, versatility, and odor & grime build-up.
 We then devoted a week to testing them all side-by-side, analyzing each quality, and ranking them according to these metrics.

-Before they were imitated and developed in factories for household cleaning, sponges existed for hundreds of millions of years as one of the oldest animals on the planet.
-The animals are defined by chambers that have the ability to uptake water.
-The same goes for industrial and commercial synthetic versions that seem ubiquitous in modern kitchens.
+Before they were mass-produced in factories for household cleaning, sponges existed for millenia in the earth's oceans as one of the longest-living animals.
+These animals are defined by their numerous chambers that have the ability to uptake water.
+The same goes for the commercial synthetic versions that seem ubiquitous in modern kitchens.

-To test this vital quality, we measured the water volume each option was able to retain after reaching full saturation.
-The most absorptive model in our review, by far, is the Scrub Daddy, taking up nearly twice the amount of water as its closest competitor, the microfiber Scrub-It.
-The two thinnest options in our test — the Lubrima Silicone and the Skoy Scrub — are designed as non-absorptive products, as is the Peachy Clean Silicone Scrubber.
+To test the vital quality of absorption, we measured the water volume each option was able to retain when reaching full saturation.
+The most absorbent model in our review, by far, is the Scrub Daddy, which took up nearly twice the amount of water as its closest competitor, the microfiber Scrub-It.
+The two thinnest options in our test — the Lubrima Silicone and the Skoy Scrub — are designed as non-absorbent products, as is the Peachy Clean Silicone Scrubber.

-While not quite as important for wiping up spills — and perhaps more relatable for those without a dishwasher — the ability for a kitchen model to hold onto soap while washing dishes is an important factor related to absorption: the less soap you have to continuously apply, the longer you can stretch a bottle of dish detergent.
-It's also more practical and convenient to avoid constantly pumping more soap onto your scrubber.
-Through handwashing dozens of loads of dishes, we discovered that the true foam competitors perform the best in this metric.
+While not quite as important for wiping up spills — and perhaps more relatable for those without a dishwasher — the ability for a kitchen model to hold onto soap while washing dishes is an important factor related to absorption.
+The less soap you have to reapply, the longer you can stretch a bottle of dish detergent.
+It's also more convenient and practical to avoid constantly pumping more soap onto your scrubber.
+Thoroughly handwashing dozens of loads of dishes, we discovered that the true foam competitors perform the best in this metric.
 The Jetz-Scrubz fills up and holds onto suds better than any other model in our review, hands-down.
 Not far behind is the very large Mr. SIGA Heavy Duty model, which also impressed in this area.

 Our durability analysis is a testament to our efforts to bring you an authoritative review.
-To back up our cleaning experiences, we put each product through its paces in a laboratory-style durability test.
-We chose an extra rough surface — in this case, a brick — and performed 500 scrubbing repetitions to reveal issues that may otherwise take weeks to reveal themselves.
-We also ran all of the models repeatedly through the dishwasher over the course of the testing period and noted any significant breakdowns.
+To back up our cleaning assessments, we put each product through its paces in a laboratory-style durability test.
+We chose an extra rough surface — in this case, a brick — and performed 500 scrubbing repetitions to identify any issues that may otherwise take weeks to reveal themselves.
+We also ran all of the models repeatedly through the dishwasher throughout the testing period and noted any significant wear and tear.

 At the top of its class is the Lubrima Silicone Dish model, proving the longevity of food-grade silicone.
-On the other hand, the silicone matrix of the Peachy Clean scrubber began to wear through almost immediately with any tough scrubbing, proving that durability goes beyond the material used.
+On the other hand, the silicone matrix of the Peachy Clean scrubber began to wear through almost immediately after any tough scrubbing, proving that durability is influenced by more than just the material used.
 The FlexTexture foam of the Scrub Daddy also exceeded all expectations, but the scrubber of the Mr. SIGA "heavy duty" model quickly began to separate from the body of the sponge after a few trips through the dishwasher.

-All of the competitors in our review can indeed be cleaned and sanitized in the dishwasher, but there are a few notable standouts when it comes to long-term sustainability.
+All of the competitors in our review can be cleaned and sanitized in the dishwasher, but there are a few notable standouts when it comes to long-term sustainability.
 Our favorite is the Scrub-it Microfiber, which is the only one that boasts the ability to be washed and dried like any other piece of polyester clothing.
 Similarly, the Skoy Scrub is made from cotton scraps from the towel industry.
-While the Skoy Scrub scored poorly in our rather harsh test, we believe that it is likely to last much longer under real-world conditions and that this up-cycled scrubber is a great option for the environmentally-conscious primarily seeking a countertop cleaning tool.
+Although the Skoy Scrub scored poorly in our rather harsh tests, we believe that it is likely to last much longer under real-world conditions and that this up-cycled scrubber is a great option for anyone environmentally-conscious who's seeking a countertop cleaning tool.

-Most kitchen sponges are not just used for their absorptive qualities.
-Instead, oftentimes we call upon these scrubbers to help us with the terribly sticky bits of food that we accidentally burned to the bottom of a pan.
+Most kitchen sponges are not only used for their absorbent qualities.
+Instead, we often call upon these scrubbers to help us with the stuck-on bits of food that we accidentally burned to the bottom of a pan.
 So, how did we assess this metric?
-We intentionally burned food to the bottom of a pan, and then tested each model side-by-side to prove which one performed best.
+We intentionally burned food into the bottom of a pan and then tested each model side-by-side to see which one performed best.
 The go-to classic, the Scotch-Brite Non-Scratch scrubber, proved most effective, with the O-Cedar Multi-Use Scrunge and Mr. SIGA Heavy Duty trailing not far behind.
 Even without a specific scrubber, the Scrub Daddy proved to be nearly as effective as the top-performers.

-While we most often find ourselves reaching for a sponge in the kitchen, most of these also eventually pull double-duty for other household cleaning chores.
+While we usually find ourselves reaching for a sponge in the kitchen, most of these also eventually pull double-duty for other household cleaning chores.
 Some are particularly suited to a soapy sink full of dishes.
-Others are better suited for softly scrubbing stainless steel appliances, while others are best for countertops or even devoted to bathroom cleaning.
+Others are better suited for gently scrubbing stainless steel appliances, while others are best for countertops or even devoted to bathroom cleaning.

-The Scrub-it — one side sporting a durable scrubber, and the other side a soft microfiber cloth — takes two, totally different approaches and brings them together into one utilitarian package.
-We also really appreciated the two sides of the Jetz-Scrubz, whose soft side lives up to the claim that it "will not scratch even the finest surfaces."
-Finally, the temperature-controlled FlexTexture foam of the Scrub Daddy works just as it is advertised: it affords firm scrubbing strength in cold water, and soft flexibility under warm water, so you can reach those pesky corners of glasses with ease.
+The Scrub-it — with one side sporting a durable scrubber, and the other side a soft microfiber cloth — takes two, totally different approaches and brings them together in one utilitarian package.
+We also really appreciated the two sides of the Jetz-Scrubz, whose soft side lived up to the claim that it "will not scratch even the finest surfaces."
+Finally, the temperature-controlled FlexTexture foam of the Scrub Daddy works just as it's advertised: it affords firm scrubbing strength in cold water, and soft flexibility under warm water, so you can reach those pesky corners on drinking glasses with ease.

 Odor & Grime

-A top reason we replace these products, besides lack of durability, is that eventually, they begin to stink.
+A top reason why we replace these products eventually, besides lack of durability, is that they begin to stink.
 Some models are better than others at dumping the little food bits that gunk up their cleaning surfaces, eventually morphing into a grimy layer that normally coincides with a one-way trip to the garbage can.
-To try and avoid this fate that always seems to come way too soon, we highly suggest checking out silicone options — the Peachy Clean and Lubrima sponges are made of 100% silicone.
-While they don't do a good job of holding onto water, this material allows them to dry out quickly and avoid issues with molding.
-If you wash dishes in a sink filled with warm soapy water, the less-absorptive nature of these models is far less important.
+To try and avoid this fate that always seems to come too soon, we highly suggest checking out silicone options, such as the Peachy Clean and Lubrima.
+While they don't do a good job holding onto water, this material allows them to dry out quickly and avoid issues with mold.
+If you wash dishes in a sink filled with warm soapy water, the less-absorbent nature of these models is far less important.

-Finding the best product to suit your needs doesn't have to be a trial and error mission.
-We specifically chose to test only the highest-rated models so that you only have to choose between some of the best on the market.
-We believe this is the most comprehensive review you will find anywhere and hope that it leads you to the product that matches your needs.
+Finding the best product to suit your needs doesn't have to be a trial and error escapade.
+We specifically chose to test only the highest-rated models so that you only have to guess between some of the best on the market.
+We believe this is the most comprehensive review you will find anywhere and hope that it leads you to the product that best matches your needs.

 — Aaron Rice